ebenefuenf/quma/docs/usage.rst

 Getting the number of records
 -----------------------------

-If you are only interested in the number of records and don't want to work with the result you can call the ``count`` method:
+If you are only interested in the number of records in a result set  you can call the ``count`` method:

 .. code-block:: python